 Fun as it is to rely solely on expert chefs to cater for you for a week, occasionally you have to take matters into your own hands.
 This is one of those occasions.
 Make your way to Campo de Ourique Market – Time Out Market’s smaller, more sophisticated sibling – and stock up on things you’d be prepared to carry around on a park hike.
 Cured meats, cheese, tinned fish, crusty bread, a bottle or two of wine and a couple of pastries ought to do the trick.
 Then jump in a cab to Arrábida Natural Park, a large protected area of dense forest and alluring coastline, where you can quite easily avoid human contact for a good three hours.
 For ultimate seclusion and a killer dinner party yarn, seek out the hidden chapel of Lapa de Santa Margarida in the sea caves close to the village of Portinho.
 Find yourself a little luncheon spot (not in the cave), hike a little more, then summon a cab home to the city in time for dinner at Prado Restaurant around the corner from Lisbon Cathedral, or Sé to those in the know.

-Lisbon’s Botanical Gardens get a bad rap on some online reviewing sites, but when have you ever listened to the opinion on the masses?
+Day 6 of our Lisbon itinerary for 7 days takes you to Lisbon’s Botanical Gardens, which get a bad rap on some online reviewing sites, but when have you ever listened to the opinion on the masses?
 Take our word for it and spend a couple of hours roaming through the tropical fauna of the Jardim Botânico Tropical before the afternoon’s excitement.
 And by excitement, we mean a mind-bending journey through the history of traditional Portuguese tilework.
 Yes, the National Tile Museum may sound like a sleepy Sunday afternoon BBC4 documentary in building form, but it is genuinely interesting and impressive – which is more than can be said for most Sunday afternoon BBC documentaries.

 For a treat-yourself occasion on this penultimate evening, discuss tiles and your new found love of them over cocktails at rooftop bar Chapitô à Mesa, accessed through a jewellry shop.
 Dinner at two Michelin-star Belcanto by José Avillez is a short walk away, and will be a back-up dinner party zinger if guests are unimpressed by your charming and hilarious hidden chapel story.